 While we can never bring George Floyd back, we are grateful that the criminal justice system has delivered some measure of justice for George Floyd and his family and friends with its verdict to convict former Minneapolis police officer Derek Chauvin.

 We condemn the continued violence and deaths of people of color in America, including George Floyd, due to police brutality and we believe holding our elected officials and our law enforcement accountable is necessary in this fight for justice.

-Below are some resources that you might find helpful in taking care of yourself and loved ones, staying updated on the process and taking action to demand change.
+As we continue the work of racial justice and healing, below are some resources you may find helpful in taking care of yourself and loved ones and taking action to demand change.
+Read our full statement.

 Members of the Black community living, working and/or fellowshipping in the Midway area of St. Paul are invited to join this supportive, facilitated virtual space to affirm your culture, community and lived experience, and to share dialogue and feelings to promote health and well-being.

 The Healing Justice Foundation, alongside many community partners, are offering in-person and virtual healing spaces during the Derek Chauvin trial and beyond.